 Your monthly repayment stays the same, but you're repaying the loan faster and paying substantially less interest.

 In this hypothetical situation, interest is applied to $390,000 instead of the full $400,000 owed.
 The offset money acts like extra mortgage repayments, shortening the life of your loan.
 And a shorter loan means less interest paid.

 As the balance in the offset grows, the amount you save on interest grows too.

-It's important to note that our redraw offset facility is 100% offset.
-This means we take into account all of your money in your redraw offset facility when we calculate your benefit.
+It's important to note that our offset sub-account is 100% offset.
+This means we take into account all of your money in your offset sub-account when we calculate your benefit.
 Not all lenders do this.

 An offset home loan can be a great way to save thousands of dollars of interest on your home loan.
 But it's still important to weigh up your individual circumstances to determine if an offset home loan is right for you.

 To accumulate significant savings, the amount of money held in the offset sub-account must be consistently at a reasonable level ($150 isn't going to cut it).
 To maximise the amount that is offset, many people deposit all their salary into it.
 They can then spend the money using a linked Visa Debit card, just as they would with a transaction account.

 Some other people use a credit card for all their expenses throughout the month and then make a lump sum payment from the offset sub-account once a month at the time 'due' from their credit card provider to balance the credit card balance back to $0 (avoiding interest charges and fees from the credit card).